containrrr/watchtower/CONTRIBUTING.md

 go test ./... -v                       # runs tests with verbose output ./watchtower                           # runs the application (outside of a container)
 ```
+If you dont have it enabled, you'll either have to prefix each command with `GO111MODULE=on` or run `export GO111MODULE=on` before running the commands.
+[You can read more about modules here.](https://github.com/golang/go/wiki/Modules)